Hugh Shearer: Political career

 Shearer was elected to the House of Representatives of Jamaica as member for Western Kingston in 1955, an office he retained for the next four years until he was defeated in the 1959 elections.

 Shearer was a member of the Senate from 1962 to 1967, at the same time filling the role of Jamaica's chief spokesman on foreign affairs as Deputy Chief of Mission at the United Nations.
 In 1967 he was elected as member for Southern Clarendon and, after the death of Sir Donald Sangster, appointed Prime Minister on 11 April 1967.

 Hugh Shearer (on platform), while Prime Minister, giving an impromptu speech at Palisadoes Airport, Kingston, to members of the Jamaica Defence Force, during a light rainstorm.

 Thanks to his work with the Jamaican Worker earlier in his life, Shearer managed to stay on generally good terms with the Jamaican working class, and was generally well liked by the populace.
 However, he did cause an outcry of anger in October 1968 when his government banned the historian, Walter Rodney from re-entering the country.
 On 16 October a series of riots, known as the Rodney Riots broke out, after peaceful protest by students from the University of the West Indies campus at Mona, was suppressed by police; rioting spreading throughout Kingston.
 Shearer stood by the ban claiming that Rodney was a danger to Jamaica, citing his socialist ties, trips to Cuba and the USSR, as well as his radical Black nationalism.

 Shearer was generally uncomfortable with notions of pan-Africanism or militant black nationalism.
 He was also insecure about the stability of newly independent Jamaica in the late 1960s.

 His term as prime minister was a prosperous one for Jamaica, with three new alumina refineries were built, along with three large tourist resorts.
 These six buildings formed the basis of Jamaica's mining and tourism industries, the two biggest earners for the country.

-Shearer's term was also marked by a great upswing in secondary school enrolment after an intense education campaign on his part.
+Shearer's term was also marked by a great upswing in secondary school enrollment after an intense education campaign on his part.
 Fifty new schools were constructed.

 It was by pressure from Shearer that the Law of the Sea Authority chose Kingston to house its headquarters.

 In the 1972 Jamaican general election, the JLP was defeated by 37 seats to 16 seats, and the People's National Party leader, Michael Manley, became prime minister.

 In 1974, Shearer was replaced as leader of the JLP by Edward Seaga, because it was said that white and light skin brown Jamaican upper class even resented the fact that the Jamaica Labour Party had a darker skin leader.
 Between 1980 and 1989, during the prime ministership of Seaga, Shearer was deputy prime minister and minister of foreign affairs.